DHP-stottepakke/pages/pages/dmp_knowledge_base/dmp_knowledge_base.md

 - Society: transparent and cost-effective research

 {% include image.html file="stakeholder_pyramid.png" caption="Stakeholder pyramid: DMP stakeholders in Norway." alt="DMP stakeholders depicted as pyramid with Level 1 (Stakeholders who set requirements) at the top, surrounded by the words Risk reduction, Compliance, User-friendliness & Relevance.
 Level 2 (Stakeholders who can offer/use information in DMP) in the middle.
 Level 3 (Stakeholders without immediate involvement) at the bottom" %}

+---
+## DMP needs
+Depending on the field of research and the needs of the project, the DMP may take different forms.
+A DMP for a straightforward project with few participants will look different than a DMP for a complex international consortium project.
+A DMP for at project that analyses literature sources will look different from a project that creates many different types of data from patient samples.
+Some of these 'cornerstones' are illustrated below.

+{% include image.html file="dmp_cornerstones.png" caption="Cornerstones illustrating the different needs a DMP may need to meet." alt="Hexagon illustrating different DMP needs with characteristics written at each corner and arrows pointing to writing 'DMP needs' in the middle." %}